brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 the client.
 We ran our own Hudson build server, we were early adopters of self hosted Github enterprise, and we deployed to production at will using a suite of in house ruby scripts.
 We had monitoring, logging and even configuration was provisioned through puppet.
-But we had never heard of DevOps.
 This was all thanks to a couple of very skilled people who pushed for this way of working, and we all really enjoyed it.
-It just made sense to us.
+It just made sense to us, even though we had never heard of DevOps.
+T

 When I eventually moved on to new adventures I was surprised to learn that this was far from the norm.
 As a result I ended up trying to improve upon the delivery process